 WRM were appointed by Cheshire East Council as technical advisor on a procurement for a solution to treat c.
 45,000 tonnes of co-mingled food and garden waste.
-They were keen to consider a range of technology solutions including high and low solids anaerobic digestion as well as in-vessel composting which presented a challenge in developing a procurement structure that provided the ability to compare between technologies.
+They were keen to consider a range of technology solutions including high and low solids anaerobic digestion (AD) as well as in-vessel composting which presented a challenge in developing a procurement structure that provided the ability to compare between technologies.

 WRM did a sterling job in drafting the large amount of technical tender documentation required in a constrained timescale.
 Thanks to their support the council received a good response to our market approach.

-As a result of its complexity, the Council chose to use the competitive dialogue procurement route and required support from WRM throughout all dialogue and evaluation stages up to and including the closure of the contract with preferred bidder.
+As a result of its complexity, the Council chose to use the competitive dialogue procurement route and required support from WRM throughout the dialogue and evaluation stages up to and including the closure of the contract with preferred bidder.

 Delivery of the procurement process required a range of inputs from WRM which included the following: